Amen (website)

 Amen was a social networking service.

 About

-Noted for its addictive, mad lib-like feel and ability to create structured data, Amen has received attention, having been selected as one of Venturebeat's top 5 favorites from TechCrunch Disrupt 2011.
+Noted for its addictive, mad lib-like feel and ability to create structured data, Amen has received attention, having been selected as one of Venturebeats top 5 favorites from TechCrunch Disrupt 2011.

 "You fire up the app on the iPhone or web browser and say a person, place or thing is “the best” or “the worst” ever, like like, the Best Dubstep track ever...You can agree with this statement with an “Amen”.
 But with a “Hell no” you have to suggest an alternative answer.
 It's a rigid structure, but you can post whatever you want."